Published: 04/15/2022

 The following resource guide to greening health care practice and advocating for more sustainable medicine was created in partnership between the Center for Innovation in Global Health and Dr. Barbara Erny, a Global Health Faculty Fellow and leader in health care sustainability.

-We speak with Resident Paige Wolstencroft about how she and her fellow dermatology residents have used quality improvement methods to reduce waste.
+We speak with Dr. Paige Wolstencroft about how, as a resident, she and her fellow dermatology residents used quality improvement methods to reduce waste.

 Resources for Greening Health Care